bavla/symData/format/JSON/spec.md

 # Infinity, Undefined, NaN

 The basic idea of the JSON format is that a JSON data description is in Javascript evaluated into a Javascript data value.

+There are two problems related to numerical values
+  * most programming languages support the IEE standard for numerical values that includes also special values +Infinity, -Infinity, and Not_a_Number (`+Inf`, `-Inf`, `NaN`).
+Javascript allows numbers of unlimited precision, but doesn't support the special values.
+  * in data analysis the value Not_Available (`NA') is used to indicate a missing value

 ```
 > M <- matrix(c(1:4, NaN, NA, Inf, +Inf, -Inf), ncol=3, byrow=TRUE); M
      [,1] [,2] [,3]